mitre/emass_client/src/ruby_client/docs/PACApi.md

 Get status of active workflows in a system

-Returns the location of a system's package in the Package Approval Chain (PAC) for matching `systemId` path parameter  **Notes:** - If the indicated system has any active workflows, the response will include information   such as the workflow type and the current stage of each workflow.  - If there are no active workflows, then a null data member will be returned.
+Returns the location of a system's package in the Package Approval Chain (PAC) for matching `systemId` path parameter  **NOTES:** - If the indicated system has any active workflows, the response will include information   such as the workflow type and the current stage of each workflow. - If there are no active workflows, then a null data member will be returned.

 ### Examples